Dear children, keep yourselves from idols~ 1stJohn 5:21 NIV

 Welcome to 1984 folks.

 The entire west coast is being taken over by homeless people.
-Sections of entire cities are no longer fit to do business in.
-Nothing is being done to correct this problem (or help the homeless) because it has been determined by leadership in those cities that it is “not nice” to make judgments about the lifestyle choices of others.
+Sections of entire cities are no longer fit to live in.
+Nothing is being done to correct this problem or help the homeless because it has been determined by mostly democratic leadership in those cities that it is “not nice” to make judgments about the lifestyle choices of others.
 Medical professionals will admit in their more vulnerable moments they are reluctant to tell patients they are overweight or that their lifestyle choices are going to kill them because they do not want to be perceived as “not nice” or “judgmental”.

-The idol of nice has slipped into the church and it IS hurting our witness.
-For years now, churches (even evangelical churches) have systematically softened language concerning sin.
+The idol of nice has slipped into the church and is creating chaos.
+For years now, churches, even evangelical churches have systematically softened language concerning sin.
 In some situations, churches have stopped discussing topics—no matter how biblical those topics might be— because someone— somewhere might possibly feel those topics are “not nice”.
 The teachings of Calvinism have made serious inroads in recent years, even in denominations that are not traditionally Calvinistic.
-I suspect one of the reasons Calvinism has become trendy is because Calvinism teaches that Christians never have to tell unbelievers they are going to hell or even evangelize them (decidedly “not nice” things).
+I suspect one of the reasons Calvinism has become popular is because Calvinism teaches Christians they never have to tell unbelievers they are going to hell or even evangelize them (decidedly “not nice” things).
 Calvinists believe it is the sole responsibility of the Holy Spirit to reach unbelievers and He does not want or need our help.
 If these strategies were effective I would support them, but they are not.
-Church attendance has plummeted as have authentic conversions to Christianity.
+Church attendance has plummeted and authentic conversions have become rarer.
 The vast majority of church growth in recent decades has been what experts call “transfer growth” or Christians simply transferring from one church or denomination to another church or denomination.

-It is critical Christians learn to balance “niceness” with truthfulness in a culture that is literally dying right before our very eyes (Ephesians 4:15, Ephesians 4:25).
+Christians must balance “niceness” with truthfulness in a culture that is literally dying before our very eyes (Ephesians 4:15, Ephesians 4:25).
 It is the ultimate in fiddling while Rome burns to worry more about being labeled “not nice” than to worry about the souls of people or the future of our civilization.